Soft power is where the frame negotiation for persuasion and control truly happens in our modern world.

 It is indeed a form of influence that does not rely so much on coercion or physical dominance, but functions at a subtler social and mental level.

-In some social interactions indeed there is one person who dominates the others at a mental and emotional level.
+In many social interactions indeed there is one person who dominates the others at a mental and emotional level.

 This person sets the frame of reference of the relationship.
 Setting the frame means that he originates all the non-written rules for what’s good or not good, what’s funny or not funny, what’s acceptable and what’s not acceptable.